 Some months ago, I wrote this post sharing the fact that I have experienced honour abuse.
 I was told in no uncertain terms by relatives that legal action would be taken if I continued talking about this on a public platform.
 I have encountered a range of reactions from others, from messages of support and encouragement to questions about why I would choose to sacrifice my relationships with those who are supposed to be dearest to me.
 I’d like to answer that question today.

 Having recently moved house, I found myself stupidly broke after paying higher rent plus deposit, so I had to cut costs wherever I could.
 That meant suspending my membership at Premier MMA, the gym where I train in KTX kickboxing and jiu jitsu (these guys are incredible by the way – check them out if you’re local).
-I’ve always known it does me good on so many levels to have regular (even daily) exercise, especially in helping to manage my symptoms of bipolar disorder and borderline personality disorder.
+I’ve always known it does me good on so many levels to have regular (even daily) exercise, especially in helping to manage my mental health and wellbeing.
 But I thought to myself, ‘What harm can a month off do?’ and besides I didn’t really have another choice unless I got into (more) debt.